argwidthcounting/awc-test-suite/README.md

 # Building the test files
-The [build.sh](./build.sh) bash script will build all of the testing scripts and benchmarking programs for aclang, rclang, chibicc-reg, and chibicc-awc.
+The [build.sh](./build.sh) bash script will build all of the testing scripts and benchmarking programs for aclang, rclang, rchibicc, and achibicc.
 To run the build script, you will need the load_aclang.sh file that you received while building aclang.

 ```bash